Austin-Czyzewski/Niowave/README.md

 	may be useful in the future, for automated tuning of the beamline.
 But that project is quite a bit down the line, so here are the scripts in all their glory.

+A folder titled: Degauss
+	This is a program designed to degauss the magnets in our system.
+This is used for more consistent testing and production runs.
+This currently uses a decaying cosine function to degauss the magnets.

 A word document titled: future projects
 	This document contains ramblings and ideas about future ideas with python as a modbus communicator.